 18. Flaxseed oil

-Like salmon, flaxseed oil is packed with heart-friendly omega-3 fatty acids.
+Like salmon, flaxseed oil has heart-friendly omega-3 fatty acids.
 However, it does not carry the risk of ingesting mercury unlike salmon.
-Do note that as it is completely made up of fats, excessive intake of this flaxseed oil may lead to obesity if your child is inactive.
-It can be sparingly drizzled on salads or light stir-fry dishes.
-Use about one to two tablespoons per day.
+Do note that as it is completely made up of fats, excessive intake of flaxseed oil may lead to obesity, especially if your child is inactive.
+Limit to about one to two tablespoons per day.
+You can drizzle it sparingly on salads, or use it to lightly stir-fry dishes.

 Tomatoes are a great source of antioxidants which protect brain cells from oxidation and free radical damage.
 They also help to slow down brain aging and prevent brain disease while promoting the growth of healthy brain cells.
-We absolutely love that the tomato is such a versatile ingredient which can be used in soups, sandwiches, stir-fry dishes, pasta and even dips such as salsa!
+We love how we can use this versatile ingredient in soups, sandwiches, stir-fry dishes, pasta, and even salsa dips!

 20. Sweet potatoes